- Benefits of Nose Surgery

-The process uses bio-absorbable threads that typically break down between one and two years after the procedure is complete.
-If you repeat the procedure at nine months, it may last longer or become permanent, depending on the stimulation of collagen in the nose.
+The process uses bio-absorbable threads that typically break down between 1 and 2 years after the procedure is complete.
+If you repeat the procedure at 9 months, it may last longer or become permanent, depending on the stimulation of collagen in the nose.

 In 2009, a long-term study of the effects of the thread-lift procedures was released and the news was grim.
 The authors concluded, “Thread-lifts don’t produce lasting results.”

 The answer is a resounding “no” to this question.
 SkinMag says, “Rhinoplasty is still the gold standard in nose augmentation and under good hands, risks are low, and the downtime is only one week.”

 “String rhinoplasty is not a viable option to change the appearance of the nose either as a child, teenager, or adult.
 In fact, this may actually cause some injury or damage to the nose so I would not recommend it.”Dr. Edward Gross

 Now that you understand the risks associated with string rhinoplasty, let’s discuss safe, effective rhinoplasty to help you achieve your cosmetic and health goals.